mitodl/mitx-grading-library/docs/grading_math/sampling.md

 Whenever random variables/functions are involved, they need to be sampled from an appropriate distribution.
 In this library, distributions are defined in classes that are called _sampling sets_.
 We have defined a number of sampling sets for various common situations, but you can also create your own by using plugins.

-These sampling classes are available for use in FormulaGrader.
+These sampling classes are available for use in `FormulaGrader`, `MatrixGrader`, etc.

 ## Variable Names

 Variable names must start with a letter, and can continue with letters, numbers, and underscores.
 Variable names may conclude with an arbitrary number of apostrophes.
 The same naming conventions apply to user-defined constants.

-It is also possible to have tensor variable names.
+It is also possible to have "tensor" variable names.
 The following three forms are available:

 - `T^{ijk}`
 - `T_{ijk}`